varjagg/cl-video/README.md

 A primitive CLX media player is included.
 Playback of PCM encoded audio streams is supported.

-Has only been lightly tested on SBCL 13.x/Linux x86-64.
+Has only lightly tested on SBCL 13.x/Linux x86-64, CCL 1.11 and Mezzano.
 CL-JPEG version 2.8 or higher is required.

 Some sample files can be found [here](https://cinelerra-cv.org/footage.php) (the toy plane AVI) and [here](http://jjc.freeshell.org/turning_pages.html).